 There’s either a full moon coming or Mercury’s in retrograde cause I’m feelin’ a bit feisty today.
-I thought it’d be appropriate to show you some examples of common decorating mistakes that I see with windows and walls (*cue lil jon*) and how you can avoid them for this month’s 7 oz Sunday Series!
+Today I’m sharing a roundup of common design mistakes that involve windows and walls (*cue lil jon*) and how you can avoid them.

 1. Not using appropriately sized art

 I’ve seen this a few different ways: art that is too large or too small for the wall, or art that is too small for the wall, which makes the art looks like it’s floating.
 Cue example of too small:

 How to avoid: The rule of thumb I use when hanging art above a sofa, bed or console table is it should fill 60-70% of the wall space above the furniture to appear balanced.
 The eye will notice something is a bit off if your art/mirror is covering less than 60% of the wall space.
 I apply this rule whenever I’m hanging one large canvas, two medium-sized canvas or a gallery wall.